Cruise Port Advisor

-Know Before You Go: Costa Rica is significantly more expensive than its Central American neighbors.
-Transportation and tour costs reflect the country's position as an ecotourism leader.
+Costa Rica is significantly more expensive than its Central American neighbors — transportation and tour costs reflect its position as an ecotourism leader.
 Limón city itself has areas to avoid — stay near the port complex or in organized tour groups.
-The wildlife here is real and remarkable — a well-organized rainforest tour will deliver sloths, monkeys, and tropical birds that you will not see at a zoo.
+No ATMs are available in the cruise terminal; the nearest is Banco de Costa Rica about 400 yards from the dock across from Parque Vargas.
+Bring cash for smaller restaurants, local markets, and attractions that don't accept credit cards (including Cacao Trails).
+The wildlife here is genuine — a well-organized rainforest tour will deliver sloths, monkeys, and tropical birds you will not see at a zoo.

 🔥